kiehozero/atu-fundda2022/README.md

 I have stored any notebooks or PDF files that we received as part of the course in the [Materials](materials) section of this repository, just so I had this information to hand while I was working through it, and also so that I could easily reference any of the lecturer's remarks.
 Some of these are heavily annotated by myself, while others are less so; in any case, these are equivalent to any margin scribbles I would have done in a book-based module.

+When I was completing exercises, I would mark incomplete files with an INC suffix to remind myself of the amount of work outstanding.
+I then renamed them once I was finished with an exercise; the obvious effect this has is that the completed files will have very few commits on them as they are new submissions to GitHub.
+If you go through the history of the repo as a whole, you will see these files appear through the submission history.
+This is probably a way of marking completed and in-progress files that I won't be using going forward!

 Special thanks to my friend Richard Bilsborough who has studied undergraduate economics and answered a ton of my questions, particular on entropy and logarithms.
 He provided the NIST article that is referenced in the second exercise.

 ## Using Jupyter Notebooks